agostini01/aislop-tik_tak_toe-js/README.md

 1. Open this folder in VS Code.
 2. Reopen in Container when prompted.
-3. Run `npm start` to launch the Hello World app.
+3. Run `npx http-server -p 3000` to start a static server on port 3000.

 ## Features